41. How Much Can a Dependant Earn If I Go Bankrupt?

 Can I Keep My Mobile Phone Plan While Bankrupt?

 Yes, you can keep your mobile phone plan while bankrupt.
-Your mobile phone plan and phone number are unaffected by bankruptcy as long as you continue to fully pay your providers bills.
-Call Bankruptcy Experts if you have questions regarding your mobile phone during bankruptcy on 1300 795 575.
+Your mobile phone plan and mobile number are unaffected by bankruptcy as long as you continue to fully pay your service providers bills.
+Call Bankruptcy Perth if you have concerns regarding your mobile phone during bankruptcy on 1300 795 575.

 52. Do I Need to Contact My Creditors Once I'm Bankrupt?